Meningitis can be caused by bacteria, viruses, or fungi, by disorders that are not infections, or by drugs.

 Meningitis can be classified by what causes it (bacteria, viruses, or something else) or by how quickly it develops (acute, subacute, or chronic).
 But it is usually classified as one of the following:

 Aseptic meningitis, often used to refer to viral meningitis, actually refers to meningitis caused by anything other than the bacteria that usually cause acute bacterial meningitis.
-Thus, aseptic meningitis can include meningitis caused by viruses, other organisms (such as the bacteria that cause Lyme disease or syphilis), disorders that are not infections (such as sarcoidosis), and reactions to drugs.
+Thus, aseptic meningitis can include meningitis caused by the following:

 Different types of meningitis may cause different symptoms.
 Also, symptoms differ in how severe they are and how quickly they develop.
 However, all types cause the following:

-A stiff neck is often absent in infants.
+However, these symptoms are often absent or not easily identified in infants.
 Also, a stiff neck or fever may be absent in the very old or in people who are taking drugs that suppress the immune system (immunosuppressants).

 People may also appear sluggish or unresponsive.